-Foreign exchange was the main driver of the decrease in sales, coupled with a \$6.6 million decrease due to sales mix, including service revenue, and the impact within the offshore drilling and steel industries.
-These decreases were partially offset by additional sales from acquisitions and a \$4.4 million increase in volumes.
+The decrease in sales was primarily due to a \$28.0 million unfavorable impact on foreign exchange rates, coupled with a \$6.6 million decrease due to sales mix, including service revenue, and the impact within the offshore drilling and steel industries.
+These decreases were partially offset by additional sales from acquisitions of \$15.2 million and a \$4.4 million increase in volumes.
 Foreign currency exchange changes reflected the continued weakening of many currencies against the U.S. dollar, including the Chinese renminbi, British pound, Mexican peso, Argentine peso, and the Brazilian real.